 Pruney Fingers: The Secret Grip Engine Hidden in Us

-After an hour of swimming, or lingering too long in a hot bath, we glance at our fingers and find strangers attached to us.
+After an hour of swimming, or lingering too long in a hot bath (me), sometimes our fingers prune and wrinkle and look completely different than normal.

-Wrinkled ridges, valleys and rivers run across the skin…temporary landscapes that vanish once we return to dry land.
+Wrinkled ridges, valleys and rivers run across our skin as a strange and alien temporary landscape that vanishes once we return to dry land!

-But the question has always whispered beneath the water: why does this happen?
+But the question has been on my mind: why does this happen?

 Is it a flaw of the body?